ut-amrl/vslam_failures_rss23_safe_autonomy/README.md

 # vslam_failures_rss23_safe_autonomy
 Repository containing code and instructions for Visual SLAM failures assessment performed for the RSS 2023 Safe Autonomy Workshop Competition

+# Links
+- The failure analysis video can be found [here](https://www.youtube.com/watch?v=TVz5XrXm8Wo).
+- The rosbags from SCAND that we used can be obtained from [here](https://www.cs.utexas.edu/~xiao/SCAND/SCAND.html).
+The specific names of the bags that we used have been provided in the SCAND_bags.txt file.
+- The rosbags from IV-SLAM can be obtained from [here](https://drive.google.com/drive/folders/1S1-A3wXpdJCQVFmZmJFfIHJxKWl2OfuP?usp=drive_link).
+The link also contains the failure analysis results for both the IV-SLAM and SCAND bags.

 # Basic Setup
 - Clone this repository with the `--recursive` flag to pull all submodules too